Less Than Fee Program

 What is the "Less than Fee" (LTF) Program?

 It is a willing seller program that would allow you to retain ownership of the adjacent, vacant lot and use it for legally allowed accessory uses like a pool, open yard, or garage in exchange for selling the right to build a home on that lot in perpetuity.
+Below is an example of accessory structures like a pool and shed that may be allowable on a vacant parcel after the County purchases the development right.
+Accessory structures must be permitted and comply with Land Use Regulations.

 Why has the County created this Program?